JustAGhosT/phoenixvc-idea-generator/docs/migration/README.md

 Each component has its own markdown file with:
 - Current implementation details
 - Migration plan with standardized interface
-- Directory structure and LESS module design
+- Directory structure and CSS Module design
 - Implementation strategy and usage examples
 - Accessibility and performance considerations
 - Unit testing strategy